mikeshulman/narya/README.md

 - `refl M` -- Reflexivity term.
 - `sym M` -- Symmetry of a two-dimensional square.

-The precedences are as you would expect: application binds tighter than anything (except parentheses), while abstraction, ascription, and pi-types, are looser than anything.
+Here parentheses have tightness +∞, and function application and field access can be thought of as left-associative operations with no symbols and tightness +∞ although they are implemented specially internally.
+On the other hand, abstraction, ascription, and let-bindings have tightness −∞, so they bind more loosely than anything except each other.
+Pi-types and function-types have tightness 0.

 Of note is that type ascription is non-associative, so `M : N : P` is a parse error.
-Also, type ascription has no precedence relation with abstraction, so `x ↦ M : A` is a parse error.
-In the latter case you can write either `x ↦ (M : A)` or `(x ↦ M) : A` depending on what you meant.
+Abstraction, let-binding, and pi-types are also non-associative: because they start with a name or symbol rather than a term, they don't need to be right-associative in order to get the expected behavior of `x ↦ y ↦ M` and `(x : M) → (y : N) → P`.
+This non-associativity means that they cannot be mixed with type ascription: `x ↦ M : A` is a parse error.
+This is intentional, as I regard that as inherently ambiguous; you should write either `x ↦ (M : A)` or `(x ↦ M) : A` depending on what you meant.

 There is also a syntax for comments, although these are not so useful yet when writing only single terms.
 A line comment starts with a backquote \` and extends to the end of the line.
 A block comment starts with {\` and ends with \`}.
-Block comments do not nest (since this way the lexer can be a single regex split), but they have a variant that allow multiple backquotes, where the number of backquotes must match between the opening and closing delimiters.
-Thus, for instance, a section of code containing block comments {\` ... \`} can be commented out by a block comment {\`\` ... \`\`}, and so on.
+Block comments can be nested.
+However, if (part of) a block comment appears on a line before any code, then no code may appear on that line at all.
+In other words, the only whitespace that can appear on a line before code is 0x20 SPACE (tab characters are not allowed anywhere).

-As in Agda, mixfix notations can involve arbitrary Unicode characters, but must be surrounded by spaces to prevent them from being interpreted as part of an identifier.
-However, there are also the following exceptions:
+As in Agda, mixfix notations can involve arbitrary Unicode characters, but must usually be surrounded by spaces to prevent them from being interpreted as part of an identifier.
+However, in Narya this has the following exceptions:

 - The characters `( ) { } → ↦ ≔` with built-in meaning are always treated as single tokens.
 Thus, they do not need to be surrounded by whitespace.
 This is the case for paretheses and braces in Agda, but the others are different: in Narya you can write `A→B`.
 - A nonempty string consisting of the characters `[ ] ~ ! @ # $ % ^ & * / ? = + \ | , < > : ; -` is always treated as a single token, and does not need to be surrounded by whitespace.
 Note that this is most of the non-alphanumeric characters that appear on a standard US keyboard except for parentheses (grouping), curly braces (structures and, later, implicit arguments), backquote (comments), period (fields, constructors, and namespaces), underscore (later, inferred arguments), double quote (later, string literals) and single quote (allowed for primes on variable names).
 In particular: